 Location: County property at the junction of Highway 45 and Parkway Lane .5 miles north of Elcho.
-Turn west on Parkway Lane at north end of lake to enter park area.
+Turn west on Parkway Lane at the north end of the lake to enter the parking area.

 Fish: Bluegill, pumpkinseed, perch, crappie, rock bass, bullhead, largemouth bass, smallmouth bass, walleye, northern pike, and suckers.

-Location: County forest property on Pence Lake Road; .5 miles north of County Highway A, 6 miels northeast of Neva.
+Location: County forest property on Pence Lake Road; .5 miles north of County Highway A, 6 miles northeast of Neva.

-Amenitities: Fishing platform with shoreline fishing access, picnick area, rest rooms, and boat launch.
+Amenities: A fishing platform with shoreline fishing access, picnic area, restrooms, and boat launch.

 Fish: Brown trout, bluegill, perch, crappie, and bullhead.